Summary

 | b (coefficient) | direction and size of prediction |

-| p-value | is X a significant predictor? |
+| p-value | significance of predictor |

-| R² | how much variance in Y is explained |
+| R² | proportion of variance explained |

-This is how regression is used for:
+This is used for:

-- prediction
+- forecasting

 - policy decisions

-- real-world forecasting
+- real-world prediction

-Significant
+Significant result:

-Not significant
+Not significant:

 X did not significantly predict Y, b = __, p = __.